ethereum/consensus-specs/test_generators/README.md

 # Eth2.0 Test Generators

-This directory of contains all the generators for YAML tests, consumed by Eth 2.0 client implementations.
+This directory contains all the generators for YAML tests, consumed by Eth 2.0 client implementations.

 Any issues with the generators and/or generated tests should be filed in the repository that hosts the generator outputs, here: [ethereum/eth2.0-tests](https://github.com/ethereum/eth2.0-tests/).